oaknational/dfe-curriculum-ontology/README.md

 - **Extensions** exist in their own namespaces (health-lifesci.schema.org, bib.schema.org)
 - **External adopters** use their own domains and link to the core

-The UK curriculum standard works the same way: DfE owns the core, others extend and implement in their own namespaces.
+The DfE curriculum standard works the same way: DfE owns the core, others extend and implement in their own namespaces.

 ### Standard Semantic Web Linking